How to Start a Corporation in Nevada

 Step 2: Choose a Nevada Registered Agent

-You must appoint a Nevada registered agent when you register your corporation with the Secretary of State.
+You must appoint a Nevada registered agent when registering your corporation with the Commercial Recordings Division.

 - is 18 years or older